 Bus from Swiebodzice

-Bus number 1 will take you from Swiebodzice train station towards Ksiaz Castle, but you’ll need to walk a little in the end.
+Bus number 1 will take you from Swiebodzice train station towards Ksiaz Manor, but you’ll need to walk a little in the end.
 If you decide to get off the bus at the bus stop “Szkola Podstawowa nr 4”, you need to walk about 30 minutes through the park to get to the castle.